Kirollos-Hanna/PWP/README.md

 __Remember to include all required documentation and HOWTOs, including how to create and populate the database, how to run and test the API, the url to the entrypoint and instructions on how to setup and run the client__

+## Technologies Used

+This project uses the following technologies:

+* Flask: a Python web framework used for building web applications
+* SQLAlchemy: a Python library used for accessing and managing databases using the Python SQL Toolkit and Object-Relational Mapping (ORM) system

 ## Installation

 Clone the repository to your machine.